145th Infantry Brigade (United Kingdom): Post-war

 In 1994, 145 Brigade was reformed through the renaming of Aldershot Area, part of the old South East District, assuming responsibility for all army units in the Isle of Wight, Hampshire, Berkshire, Oxfordshire, Buckinghamshire, Hertfordshire and Bedfordshire.
 In doing so it joined 4th Division.

 It became 145 (South) Brigade in 2007 and had its headquarters in Aldershot, Hampshire, England.
 It administered the counties of Oxfordshire, Buckinghamshire, Berkshire, Hampshire and the Isle of Wight.
 It also directly commanded Regular Army and Territorial Army (TA) soldiers and Army cadets.
 These comprised one TA infantry battalion (7 Rifles), two University Officers' Training Corps (Oxford and Southampton Universities) and four Army County Cadet Forces.
 The Brigade moved into a new headquarters building, named Roebuck House, in November 2011.
-The building will be officially opened in 2012.
+The building was officially opened in 2012.
 With the disbandment of 4th Division, the brigade came under the control of the new Support Command on 2 April 2012.
 Under Army 2020, the Brigade was renamed Headquarters 11th Infantry Brigade and Headquarters South East in October 2014.